Aufeis

-When thawed, aufeis leave footprints in the form of aufeis glades or, perhaps more accurately in tundra habitats, “aufeis barrens, because of the near absence of vascular plants due to ice cover during much of the growing season.
+When thawed, aufeis leave footprints in the form of aufeis glades or, perhaps more accurately in tundra habitats, aufeis barrens, because of the near absence of vascular plants due to ice cover during much of the growing season.

 Etymology

-Aufeis literally translates from German to “on ice”.
+Aufeis literally translates from German to "on-ice".
 In 1859 the Baltic German scientist and explorer Alexander von Middendorff used this term to describe his observations of the phenomenon in northern Siberia.

-It is also called overflow, icings, or the Russian term, naled.

 Formation

 Aufeis accumulates during winter along stream and river valleys in arctic and subarctic environments.
 It forms by upwelling of river water behind ice dams, or by ground-water discharge.
 The latter mechanism prevails in high-gradient alpine streams as they freeze solid.
 Ground-water discharge is blocked by ice, perturbing the steady-state condition and causing a small incremental rise in the local water table until discharge occurs along the bank and over the top of the previously formed ice.
-Successive ice layers can grow an expand attaining areas of ~ 25 + km2 and thicknesses of 6+ m.
+Successive ice layers can grow and expand, attaining areas of ~25+ km2 and thicknesses of 6+ m.
 Aufeis typically melts out during summer and will often form in the same place year after year.

-"River aufeis (ow′ fīse) form when the cross-sectional area of a stream channel becomes locally restricted as ice accumulates during winter.
-Such restrictions or “choke-points” result in bulk overflow and local increases in hydrostatic pressure, causing water to move upward through fissures onto the original ice layer.
+River aufeis form when the cross-sectional area of a stream channel becomes locally restricted as ice accumulates during winter.
+Such restrictions or "choke-points" result in bulk overflow and local increases in hydrostatic pressure, causing water to move upward through fissures onto the original ice layer.
 This overflowing water subsequently freezes to produce additional ice layers, thus explaining the origin of the term aufeis.
-This process, repeated through the long arctic winter, can generate large volumes of ice, with some aufeis in arctic Alaska—where they are also known as “icings”—attaining areas of 20 + km2 and localized thicknesses of 6+ m.
+This process, repeated through the long arctic winter, can generate large volumes of ice, with some aufeis in arctic Alaska—where they are also known as "icings"—attaining areas of 20+ km2 and localized thicknesses of 6+ m.
 The cumulative area of late-winter aufeis in the Sagavanirktok River drainage alone, for example, ranges from 102 to 103 km2.

 Impact

 Sheets of aufeis may block stream channels and cause their flood plains to widen as spring floodwaters are forced to flow around the ice.
 Research on aufeis has to a large extent been motivated by the variety of engineering problems the ice sheets can cause (e.g. blocking drainages and causing flooding of roads).

 Aufeis can present an extreme danger to recreational boaters even during summer months, who can find themselves trapped between walls of ice or pulled under aufeis by the current of the river.
 Breaking dams of aufeis can cause flash floods downriver.

-When thawed, aufeis leave footprints in the form of “aufeis glades” or, perhaps more accurately in tundra habitats, “aufeis barrens,” because of the near absence of vascular plants due to ice cover during much of the growing season.
+When thawed, aufeis leave footprints in the form of "aufeis glades" or more accurately in tundra habitats, aufeis barrens, because of the near absence of vascular plants due to ice cover during much of the growing season.
 Aufeis barrens are distinctive landscape features of the arctic tundra and provide reliable indicators of aufeis locations".